CKeibel/simple-embedding-service/README.md

 ```
 python main.py
 ```
+After starting the service locally you can inspect the endpoints by visiting `http://localhost:8000/docs`.

 In the future, further configuration options will follow that can be defined in `settings.toml`.
 In addition, api keys and other secrets can be stored in a `secrets.toml`.